 Each time Trump plays golf, the American taxpayer handles some cost.
 Each and every time, Trump is flanked by Secret Service, who not only protect him while he's on his golf properties but also secures the golf club in question to make sure no uninvited guests try to infiltrate the grounds.
 That costs money.
 However, it's unclear the all-in Secret Service cost of the manhours to protect and secure.
 We do know Secret Service agents are paid approximately $50 per hour, but we don't know how many agents there are on his detail at a golf club.
 However, these would be considered sunk costs anyhow, as these agents incur annual salaries regardless of where and when they're doing their routine work.

 We do know the Secret Service is low on budget to pay its officers.
 We also know the Secret Service allocated approximately $33 million in fiscal 2018 to protect Trump and his family on trips to the New York area and to Mar-a-Lago.
 That fee should become an annual fee throughout his presidency.

-We know the Secret Service has racked up $370,000 in golf cart rental bills with contracts with private providers (Trump is NOT making money on those carts), with one contract running into Spring 2019.
+We know the Secret Service has racked up $550,000 in golf cart rental bills with contracts with private providers (Trump is NOT making money on those carts), with rolling contracts.